timoweaver/blog/_posts/2020-04-21-leuchtturm1917-plain-journal-review.markdown

 ![LEUCHTTURM1917 Plain Journal see through thin paper](/assets/img/blog-images/leuchtturm1917-review/thin-paper.jpg)

 It's crazy see through.
 It's 80 gsm paper, it kinda reminds me of the paper they print the bible on.
-This is thinner than standard printer papers, which are around 90 gsm, or the Moleskine Art Collection sketchbook I mentioned above which is 165 gsm.
+This is thinner than standard printer papers and [Rhodia Webnotebooks](https://rhodiapads.com/collections_boutique_webnotebook.php), which are around 90 gsm, or the Moleskine Art Collection sketchbook I mentioned above which is 165 gsm.
 Below you can see the drawing that is behind the page above:

 ![LEUCHTTURM1917 Plain Journal see through thin paper drawing](/assets/img/blog-images/leuchtturm1917-review/first-spread.jpg)
 And that behavior continues through the whole book if you want to use ink:

 ![LEUCHTTURM1917 Plain Journal see through thin paper drawing](/assets/img/blog-images/leuchtturm1917-review/ghosting.jpg)